DrPH, Biostatistics (Focus Area: Epidemiologic and Evaluation Methods) University of South Carolina, Columbia, SC

 BS, Mathematics Presbyterian College, Clinton, SC

-health surveillance systems, study design, causal inference, non-parametric statistical
+implementation of public health surveillance systems, study design, causal inference,

 FUNDED RESEARCH PROJECTS